 The Joint Venture partner church in USA is: Faith United Reformed Church, 8270 120th Avenue, West Olive, Michigan, 49460 USA

 Norlan De Groot is an elder at Redeemer United Reformed Church in Orange City, Iowa.
 He serves MINTS as the Southeast Asia Coordinator.
 He helps to facilitate the work of MINTS study centers in southern and southeastern Asia, making several trips there each year.
-Norlan is a writer and teacher by trade.
+Norlan is a writer and teacher by profession.
 He also holds a Master of Divinity degree from Calvin Theological Seminary.
-Norlan’s wife Julie is a teacher at Sioux Center Christian School.
+Norlan’s wife, Julie, is a teacher at Unity Christian High School in Orange City.
 Norlan and Julie have four children: Christopher, Philip, Megan, and Amy.
 Norlan can be reached at firstname.lastname@example.org or 712-545-0285.